Eight Over 80 nominations now being accepted for annual Courier awards

 The winners also will be honored at a June luncheon.

-Sponsors of this year’s Eight Over 80 awards are Cedar Valley Hospice, the Community Foundation and Western Home Communities.
+Sponsors of this year’s Eight Over 80 awards are Cedar Valley Hospice, the Community Foundation of Northeast Iowa and Western Home Communities.